DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/teaching-as-a-career/from-qualified-teacher-to-head-of-biology.md

 ---
-title: From qualified teacher to head of biology
+title: From qualified teacher to Head of Biology
 title_paragraph: |-
   <p>Sarah shares her story of how she became a department head in a subject she loves.</p>
 description: |-